fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

   )
 ```

-_some_ is a method that searches a collection for an element that matches the given condition.
+<code>some</code> is a method that searches a collection for an element that matches the given condition.
 It returns a boolean indicating whether a matching element was found.
-In our case, the method returns _True_ if the cache already contains a person with that <i>id</i>, and otherwise it returns _False_.
+In our case, the method returns <code>True</code> if the cache already contains a person with that <i>id</i>, and otherwise it returns <code>False</code>.

 If the person is already in the cache, we return the cache contents as-is and do not add the person again.
-Otherwise, we return the cache contents with the new person appended using the _concat_ method:
+Otherwise, we return the cache contents with the new person appended using the <code>concat</code> method:

 ```js
   if (personExists) {